Simon Verhoeven: Directing and screenwriting career

+In 2024, Verhoeven wrote, directed, and co-produced the comedy Alter weißer Mann (English: Old white man), a commentary on the social trappings of staying politically correct.
+It won the Civis Cinema Award of the CIVIS Medienstiftung in 2025.

+In 2025, Verhoeven adapted the best-selling novel Ach, diese Lücke, diese entsetzliche Lücke by Joachim Meyerhoff, as screenwriter and director.
+The female lead role is played again by Verhoeven's mother Senta Berger.
+The film is produced by Komplizenfilm and will be distributed by Warner Bros.

-As his writing & directing idols, Verhoeven names the comedy legends Billy Wilder and Ernst Lubitsch – who both started their careers in Germany before moving to Hollywood.
+As his writing and directing idols, Verhoeven names the comedy legends Billy Wilder and Ernst Lubitsch – who both started their careers in Germany before moving to Hollywood.

 Acting career

 Before following in his father Michael Verhoeven's filmmaking footsteps – an infamous political auteur of the New German Cinema who caused the shutdown of the Berlinale Competition in 1970 –, Simon Verhoeven started out as a screen and TV actor like his mother Senta Berger, who in her 70-year-spanning career starred alongside international screen legends Dean Martin, Frank Sinatra, John Wayne, Kirk Douglas, Jeanne Moreau, Alain Delon, Yul Brynner, Charlton Heston, Albert Finney, Robert Vaughn, Robert Wagner, and many more.

 Verhoeven landed his first film role while still studying in New York, playing in the 1995 indie comedy Party Girl next to Parker Posey and Liev Schreiber.
 The same year he was directed by his father in My Mother's Courage.
 In the Russian-German co-production Vasilia (2000) he worked alongside punk icon Nina Hagen.

 Back in Germany, he acted in many made-for-TV romantic comedies, but Verhoeven also took on more substantial roles particularly in films based on true events: In Bruce Beresford's Bride of the Wind (2001) he plays Bauhaus director Walter Gropius, in Sönke Wortmann's The Miracle of Bern (2006) he embodies the 1954 football World Cup winner Ottmar Walter, in The Sinking of the Laconia (2010) he is the 1940s naval officer Harro Schacht, and in the multi-award-winning thriller Mogadischu (2008), he plays the Lufthansa flight 181 pilot Jürgen Vietor in this retelling of the 1977 Palestinian hostage crisis.

-Verhoeven's recent acting parts so far were cameos in his two Men in the City comedies and Nightlife.
+Verhoeven's most recent acting parts so far were cameos in his two Men in the City comedies and Nightlife, as well as playing a version of himself in the Curb Your Enthusiasm-style comedy series Jerks.